 How much does a visit to an endodontist cost?

 People often get nervous when they hear that they need to get a root canal procedure.
 They usually get worried about two things: one is the stigma of the pain, and the second is the cost of the treatment.
-Let’s talk about the latter first.
+Let’s talk about the cost first.

 - Your dentist's location and rates